 Add pops of color with accessories

-Changing paint colors is one of the easiest (and cheapest!) ways to update your entire home.
-The trick is to select paint colors that relate and flow from room to room.
+Changing wall paint colors is the fastest (and cheapest!) way to update your entire home.
+The trick is to select colors that relate and flow from room to room.

-Bold, bright or dark paint colors will likely turn many buyers away, because they will be thinking about all the repainting they will have to do.
-Most home buyers just want a "move-in-ready" home.
+Paint colors that are too bold, dark, or bright will likely turn many buyers away, because they will be thinking about all the repainting they will have to do!

 Balancing room color schemes